sameerkhan7/Penn-State-Robotics-Club/TutorialBot.md

 ```c
 int LED_PIN = 13;
 ```
-Creates a variable that can hold any integer value called `LED_PIN` and sets it equal to 13 &nbsp;
+Creates a variable of type integer called `LED_PIN` and sets it equal to 13.
+Integers (int) can hold whole numbers positive or negative.
+&nbsp;
 ```c
 pinMode(LED_PIN, OUTPUT);